eclab/grains/README.md

 An FM sine-based oscillator.
 Has algorithms for 2 operators with self-modulation, and for 3 operators in three different configurations.

-Status: Working
+Status: Working.

 ## DX-M

 A MIDI-based version of DX, an FM sine-based oscillator.
 Has algorithms for 2 operators with self-modulation, and for 3 operators in three different configurations.

-Status: Working
+Status: Working.

 ## Elements

 A Euclidian trigger sequencer with up to 32 steps and both forward and backward sequences and various other options.

-Status: Working
+Status: Working.

 ## Evolution